Fundamentals of Sound |

 Nonlinearities

-CRITICAL BAND vs CRITICAL BANDWIDTH Critical band: Term introduced by Fletcher in the 1940s to refer to the frequency bandwidth of the, then loosely defined, auditory filter.
-Since von Békésy’s studies (1930s-1960s), the term refers literally to the specific portion of the basilar membrane that goes into vibration in resonance with an incoming sine wave.
-Its length is determined by the elastic properties of the membrane and, at middle frequencies, has an average value of ~1mm.
+Critical band: Since von Békésy’s 1930s-1960s studies, the term refers literally to the specific portion of the basilar membrane that goes into vibration in resonance with an incoming sine wave.
+Its length is determined by the elastic properties of the membrane and, at middle frequencies, has an average value of ~1mm (the term was originally introduced by American physicist, Harvey Fletcher in the 1940s to refer to the frequency bandwidth of the, then loosely defined, auditory filter).

 Critical bandwidth: the frequency